 About Gili Trawangan

 Gili Trawangan is the biggest and most visited of the Gili islands.
 It has a reputation as being the “party island”, whilst Gili Meno is the “honeymoon island” and Gili Air is the “chill island”.
-If you’re not sure which Gili island to visit, check out this article by Lonely Planet to help you decide.
+If you’re not sure which island is best for you, check out this article to help you decide which Gili island you should visit.
 As I was travelling with my boyfriend at the time we were a bit wary of going to the party island, and would have preferred going to one of the quieter islands.
 However we were very tight on time and my ex-boyfriend had issues with sea sicknesses, meaning we wanted to limit the amount of time spent on a ferry.
 So we decided to visit Gili Trawangan.
 In our experience it didn’t live up to the party island reputation, which we were very glad about.
-We were staying at Wilsons Retreat, which is on the North West side of the island, almost opposite compared to where the ferries stop.
+We were staying at Wilson’s Retreat, which is on the North West side of the island, almost opposite compared to where the ferries stop.
 This part of the island was very quiet, while still being lively.
 There are a lot of hotels, bars and restaurants along the beach with a view of the sunset.
 It was probably also the time of year at which we were visiting, but we never thought it was too rowdy.
 This probably because the more party area is concentrated around the harbour where the ferries drop you off.
 Most ferries only operate in the morning, since the sea becomes too rough in the afternoon.
 This is something you might want to bear in mind when planning your trip and travel to and from the Gili islands.

 Gili Trawangan, like all the other Gili islands, is entirely pedestrian.
 There are no cars or scooters on these islands.
 The only way to get around the island is either by walking, cycling or horse carriage.
 Depending on where your accommodation is it’s definitely worth getting a horse carriage to it.
 For us even if it wasn’t far we had luggage with us that we didn’t want to have to drag along unpaved roads.
 It cost us about the equivalent of £5, and it was totally worth it.
 It’s such a picturesque journey, hobbling along the beach and then through a small palm tree forest.
 Another popular activity and way to get around the island is horse riding, especially for a beautiful sunset ride.